Neutron-Creative/Tesla-Coil/readme.md

 export GITHUB_ORGANIZATION='<your-github-organization>';
 ```

-Once you have go installed, you will also need to install goscrape with the following script/
+Once you have go installed, you will also need to install goscrape with the following script.

 ```bash
 go get github.com/cornelk/goscrape